-This is the final year of our research to construct a genetic linkage map for pink salmon (Oncorhynchus gorbuscha) and to use this map to evaluate effects of natural selection on the genome of this species.
+This is the final phase of our research to construct a genetic linkage map for pink salmon (Oncorhynchus gorbuscha) and to use this map to evaluate effects of natural selection on the genome of this species.
 Such a map was proposed initially to provide the necessary platform to identify genetic damage in pink salmon inhabiting oiled streams following the March 1989 Exxon Valdez oil spill (EVOS).
 We have conducted a series of experiments based at the Alaska SeaLife Center (ASLC) to identify regions of the genome that affect various organismal traits and to test for the effects of natural selection on regions of the genome that include markers used to describe genetic population structure.
 This research will aid recovery efforts with pink salmon, including estimation of straying rates, description of stock structure, and testing if marine survival and other organismal measures of phenotypic variation have a genetic basis.
-We are asking for a reduced budget to complete our research.